 I am grateful for the close and proper attention to and scrutiny of this measure by the House, particularly the Constitution Committee.
 It is right that we ensure that the law is clear and coherent, and that the public are clear, as the noble Baroness said, that in refusing or neglecting to answer questions on sexual orientation or gender identity they will not be committing an offence.
 The Bill, consistent with the Northern Ireland Parliament’s approach in 1969, and the approach of this Parliament and the Scottish Parliament in 2000, achieves that.

 If the noble and learned Lord has doubts, I am more than happy to arrange a meeting with relevant officials and other noble Lords between now and Report, to see if we can find a way through, given the narrow scope of the Bill and therefore the limitation in impact of any amendment such as the one we are debating.
-Against that background, and in good faith, I hope the noble and learned Lord feels able to withdraw his amendments.
+Against that background, and in good faith, I hope the noble and learned Lord feels able to withdraw his amendment.

 I am very grateful to everyone who has spoken, and to the Minister—I sometimes think of him as a sort of ministerial Hercules.
 Getting this right is not a Herculean task, and I should certainly welcome the opportunity to talk to him about it.
 I shall withdraw the amendment for the time being, on a wait-and-see basis.